MushroomObserver/developer-startup/README.md

 Welcome to the Mushroom Observer Developer Startup system!
 The purpose of this system is to help software developers setup an environment where they can contribute to the Mushroom Observer code base.
 The basic idea is to setup a virtual machine (VM) on your personal ("host") machine that is configured to serve a test version of the Mushroom Observer website and to access the code.
 This system does require a reasonably powerful computer probably purchased in the last 3 years.

->  :warning: The system has been tested with macOS, but we haven't yet suceeded in setting it up with Windows. **Before trying a Windows install, please get in touch with us so that we can help work through the problems.** (The notes below about Windows relate to older versions of the Developer System; they may be irrelevant to the current version.)
+>  :warning: The development team is using macOS. **If you are using Windows some of the notes relate to older versions of the Developer System; they may be irrelevant to the current version or more recent versions of windows (example: ssh support is now built into most windows machines)

 If you're interested in contributing your code to MO, please also read [DEVELOPER-WORKFLOW.md][].
 Administrators/Managers should also have a